 The Back Pack offers children more than just a place to hang out until you get off work.
-In addition to receiving homework help, play time, and snack time, children participate in a variety of fun, enriching weekly classes and activities.
+In addition to receiving homework help, playtime, and snack time, children participate in a variety of fun, enriching weekly activities.
 The students spend the days learning, creating, discovering, and growing!

 SPECIAL EVENT DAYS

-Our Hope For Help volunteers partner with the school counselors at seven local schools: Silverbrook, Halley, Laurel Hill, Newington Forest, and Lorton Station and South County High School and Middle School.
+Hope For Help partners directly with the school counselors at seven local schools within the South County pyramid: Silverbrook, Halley, Laurel Hill, Newington Forest, and Lorton Station and South County Middle School and South County High School.
 Through this connection, the food, coats, and school supplies go directly to the children and families in need.